phalcon/dockerfiles/zephir/README.md

 # Phalcon Zephir

-Zephir is a compiled high level language aimed to the creation of C-extensions for PHP
+Zephir is a compiled high level language aimed to the creation of C-extensions for PHP.

 ## Supported tags and respective `Dockerfile` links